Repertoi-e/light-std/README.md

     string pathWithoutDot = substring(path, 2, -1);

-To make a deep copy of an array use clone(). e.g. `string newPath = clone(path) // Allocates a new buffer and copies contents in _path_`
+To make a deep copy of an array use clone(): `newPath = clone(&path)`.

 ### Arrays by example

-> ex.1 Arrays as views.
-Constructing an array object doesn't allocate any memory (since it's detached from the idea of ownership).
+> ex.1 Constructing an array object doesn't allocate any memory.
+They are views by default.
 > ```cpp
 >      byte data[100];
 >      auto subArray = array<byte>(data + 20, 30);